-Under the supervision of faculty who are licensed psychologists, MSP’s excellent graduate student trainees provide therapy for individuals, couples, families, adolescents and children age 5 and older.
+Under the supervision of faculty who are licensed psychologists, MSP’s excellent graduate student trainees provide therapy for individuals, couples, families, adolescents, children ages 5 and above, and pre-school age children who have been diagnosed with autism spectrum disorder.
 Testing and assessment is also offered, including personality and IQ testing, and assessments for ADHD, learning disabilities and more.

 Psychotherapy is designed to offer an opportunity for clients to discuss their thoughts and feelings in an environment that is safe and confidential.
 Individual, group, and family/couples therapy is available for depression, anxiety, adjustment disorders, and other mental health issues.